 Over The Years

-The Vikings are 20-25-1 all-time against San Francisco, a series that includes five postseason meetings.
+The Vikings are 22-23-1 all-time against San Francisco, a series that includes five postseason meetings.
 Minnesota is 1-4 against the 49ers in the playoffs.

-The Vikings opened the 2015 season with a dud in the Bay Area on ESPN’s Monday Night Football.
+The Vikings opened up the 2015 season with a dud and were handed a loss on Monday Night Football.